OPM/ResInsight/docs/WellPaths.md

 The supported ASCII format is quite flexible but the main requirements are:

-1. Each data line must contain four numbers: X Y TVD MD separated with white-space.
+- Each data line must contain four numbers: X Y TVD MD separated with white-space.
-2. Lines starting with "--" or "#" is considered to be comment lines
+- Lines starting with "--" or "#" is considered to be comment lines
-3. A line starting with none-number-characters are used as a well name after the following rules:
+- A line starting with none-number-characters are used as a well name after the following rules:
-	1. If the line contains a pair of :  ', `, ´, ’ or ‘ the text between the quotation marks is used as a well name.
+  - If the line contains a pair of : _```  "'", "`", "´", "’" or "‘" ```_ the text between the quotation marks is used as a well name.
-	2. If the line contains the case insensitive string "name" with an optional ":" after, the rest of the line is used as a well name.
+  - If the line contains the case insensitive string "name" with an optional ":" after then the rest of the line is used as a well name.
-	3. If there are no quotes or "name"'s, the complete line is used as a well name.
+  - If there are no quotes or "name"'s, the complete line is used as a well name.
-	4. If there are several consecutive name-like lines, only the last one will be used
+  - If there are several consecutive name-like lines, only the last one will be used
-3. If a well name is found, a new well is created and the following data points ends up in it.
+- If a well name is found, a new well is created and the following data points are added to it.

 #### Example 1: